Sharing video to the bench with Nacsport – Live review over a network

 On your Coach Station machine, ensure that you are connected to the same network as mentioned before, then open Nacsport and press Tools then Coach Station from the main menu.
 Here you have a window to type in your streaming addresses.

-If both the video and data is coming from the capturing Nacsport machine, you need to select the ‘Main computer streaming address’ box and then type in the full address shown in the capture window on the main machine, so make sure to start with mmsh://.
-For example, mmsh://192.168.0.31:8091
+If both the video and data is coming from the capturing Nacsport machine, you need to select the ‘Main computer streaming address’ box and then type in just the IP address shown in the capture window on the main machine.
+For example, 192.168.0.31 would be the number to type in if looking at the above capture window.

 After 20 seconds of running, the Coach Station device will be able to press the delayed feed button to open a second video window.
 The live window will go small and then you can use the delay window to scrub back through the video with all the usual Nacsport playback controls.